aiculturesociety/aiculturesociety.github.io/index.md

 title: AI, Culture, and Society Seminar
 ---

 A collaboration between the Multimedia Analytics research group at IvI and the AI, Culture, and Society research group at the ILLC.
-All events will take place at Lab42 in the Amsterdam Science Park from 15:30 to 17:00 on Wednesdays once a month.
+All events will take place at Lab42 in the Amsterdam Science Park from 15:30 to 17:00 once a month.
 Organized by Houda Lamqaddam, Nanne van Noord, Bharath Ganesh, and Gabriel Pereira.

 ## Theme: AI, Visual Culture, and Power